kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-workload/apix-04-01-expose-workload-apigateway.md

     EOF
     ```

   >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

   >**NOTE:** If you don't specify a Namespace for your service, the default APIRule Namespace is used.

-3. Call the endpoint by sending a `GET` request to the HttpBin service:
+2. Call the endpoint by sending a `GET` request to the HttpBin service:

     ```bash
     curl -ik -X GET https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/ip
     ```
-  The call should return the code `200` response.
+  If successful, the call returns the code `200 OK` response.

-4. Call the endpoint by sending a `POST` request to the HttpBin service:
+3. Call the endpoint by sending a `POST` request to the HttpBin service:

     ```bash
     curl -ik -X POST https://httpbin.$DOMAIN_TO_EXPOSE_WORKLOADS/post -d "test data"
     ```
-  The call should return the code `200` response.
+  If successful, the call returns the code `200 OK` response.

   </details>